 Bringing together cognitive neuroscientists, neuropsychologists, cognitive psychologists and sports and exercise psychologists the group aims to carry out cutting edge research on cognitive/perceptual/motor processes and their neural substrates in these three main research strands:

 - Vision – visual attention, visual perception, face perception, visual language.

 - Action – motor control, executive control, performance (e.g. sport).

-- Plasticity – lifespan changes, acquisition of expertise (e.g. in areas above such as vision, action and performance), neurodegeneration/rehabilitation.
+- Plasticity – lifespan changes, acquisition of expertise (e.g. in areas above such as vision, action and performance, sports), neurodegeneration/rehabilitation.

 All research degrees are administered by the Postgraduate Research Programmes Office in Colleges.
 Once you have identified your area of research and a potential supervisor, you can complete your application online.
 Please use the contact details below for enquiries.
 You may also approach your potential supervisor directly.

 - 3 Tesla magnetic resonance imaging (MRI) scanner

 - Mobile eye tracking glasses enabling real world eye tracking